 No specific product is expected at the end of the day.
 However, we have good hopes that thanks to the variety of participants backgrounds and personalities, each group will come with new ideas, in the form of key actions to undertake in the coming months.

 At the end of the day, at least one person will be invited to report the collective work of her/his group.
 We will also benefit from your feedback on the methodology.

 If you would like to propose a theme, just contact us (see bottom of this page).
 An ideal theme is broad enough to interest the spectrum of participants of the walkshop.

 No specific profile is requested, as long as our common global citizenship is dear to your heart.
 We anticipate very diversified participation, including people from Africa and Asia present in Belgium for other meetings or events.

 You must be able to reach Profondeville by your own means.
 The walkshop will start around 11 am on October 19th and last till the late afternoon.
 We anticipate a walk of around 10 km, with some varied terrains.
 We will offer a lunch.
 More detailed information will be provided later on.
 If you can enjoy to walk in a Belgian forest for half a day and are willing to meet and share with new people from all over the World and from different sectors of activities… you are welcome.
 In your application letter, please specify the theme of your choice.
 Feel free to propose a new theme or offer your help as facilitator on an existing theme.

 Started By: Bruno Meessen.
 Last answered 4 months ago ago by Adalbert Tchetchia

 Started By: Bruno Meessen.
 Last answered about 1 year ago ago by Bruno Meessen

 Started By: David Hercot.
-Last answered about 1 year ago ago by David Hercot
+Last answered over 1 year ago ago by David Hercot

 Started By: Bruno Meessen.